emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 ### Optimal input

+All input is not created equal.
+To work best, input needs to be:

+* **Comprehensible** — input is best when you understand it.
+But you don't need to get all of it, smatterings of "noise" you don't understand are ok.
+* **Compelling** — good input holds your interest.
+It needs to be something you enjoy enough to want to pay attention to.
+* **Rich** — good input contributes to the meaning or flow of a story or text.
+Stand-alone sentences are not rich input.
+Song texts are meh.
+A sentence within a book or story is great.
+* **Abundant** — good input is easy to get ahold of so you can encounter it over and over without much effort.

+These four criteria come from ["The Optimal Input Hypothesis: Not All Comprehensible Input is of Equal Value"](http://beniko-mason.net/content/articles/2020-the-optimal-input-hypothesis.pdf) by Benito Mason and Stephen Krashen.
+But they also square with my own experience learning German.

+The input that worked best for me was always something I could understand, something I enjoyed, something with lots of rich context, and something easy to get my hands on.
+For me, podcasts nearly always fit the bill.
+Succeeding with input will mean finding what feels most "optimal" for you.

 ### Comprehensible input examples

-The good news is that comprehensible input is easy to come by.
-Anything in your target language that you understand well enough to stay engaged in is comprehensible input.
+One great thing about learning with input is that it doesn't have to be expensive or complicated. _Anything_ in your target language that you understand well enough to stay engaged in is comprehensible input.
+And that means you can find it pretty much everywhere online.

 There are three types of input: audio, audio-visual, and text: